Personal profile

 Research Focus

-I am a PhD student at Queen’s University Belfast (QUB) with an interest in general personality psychology.
-My specific focus is the Dark Tetrad traits (psychopathy, narcissism, Machiavellianism, and sadism).
-My research explores how 'dark' personality traits interact with resilience, job performance, and various mental health outcomes (such as depression, anxiety, stress, and posttraumatic stress disorder) within high-risk occupational groups.
+I am a PhD candidate at Queen’s University Belfast (QUB) with an interest in personality psychology, specifically antagonistic personality traits (including psychopathy, narcissism, Machiavellianism, and sadism).
+My research explores how antagonistic traits interact with resilience, job performance, and various mental health outcomes (such as depression, anxiety, stress, and posttraumatic stress disorder) within high-risk occupational groups and under psychologically demanding conditions.

-My membership with QUB's Trauma & Mental Health Group and Interdisciplinary Research in Resilience and Cognition Centre (InteRRaCt) developed my interest in uncovering the mechanisms through which personality traits may help or hinder psychological outcomes.
-My PhD thesis explores the re-contextualization of 'dark' personality traits to better understand their potential adaptive function, In doing so, my research promotes productive, context-sensitive personality science.
+My membership with QUB's Trauma & Mental Health Group and Interdisciplinary Research in Resilience and Cognition Centre (InteRRaCt) developed my interest in uncovering the mechanisms through which antagonistic traits may help or hinder psychological outcomes.
+My PhD thesis explores the re-contextualization of such traits to better understand their potential adaptive function, In doing so, my research promotes productive, context-sensitive personality science.

 Previous work includes investigating the impact of COVID-19 on personality and resilience (BSc, Loughborough University), and examining influence dynamics between parental and adolescent Dark Triad traits and behavioural outcomes (MSc, Queen’s University Belfast).